-The water system at the Town of Bow is operated and maintained by WhiteWater, Inc. If you have any questions about this report, please contact Eric Burkett at 1-888-377-7678.
+The water system at the Town of Bow is operated and maintained by WhiteWater, Inc. If you have any questions about this report, please contact Chris Culberson or Adam Bertrand at 1-888-377-7678.

 Additional copies of this report are available upon request and at www.whitewateronline.com